spindle-project/Spindle/README.md

 # ✨ Sparkle: An Overview

-**This is the language used in the AP Computer Science Exam, except it's actually a programming language!**
+**The language used in the AP Computer Science Exam, now actually a programming language!**

 ## ✖️ Variables:
 Varibles can be assigned a value using "<--" OR "<-"